ovs-appctl(8) — Linux manual page

 Lists logging pattern used for each destination.

-for every module and destination to dbg.
-Otherwise, <spec> is
+every module and destination to dbg.
+Otherwise, spec is a list

-a list of words separated by spaces or commas or colons, up to
+of words separated by spaces or commas or colons, up to one from

 • A valid module name, as displayed by the vlog/list command on